A Novel Chinese Dialect TTS Frontend with Non-Autoregressive Neural Machine Translation: Introduction

-Dialects are local varieties of Chinese in different regions.
-Different dialects are widely used by people all over the country, indicating that Chinese dialect TTS has it high usage value due to the region and affinity characteristics of dialects.
-In Chinese dialect TTS, the training data are recorded using dialect scripts, and the TTS system can perform well when inputting dialect texts.
-However, because Chinese dialects have different written forms from Mandarin in characters, idioms, grammar and usage, it is difficult for users, especially non-native speakers, to input native dialect text.
-Hence, such a strong textual requirement sets a high barrier to using dialect TTS.
-For Mandarin text inputs, the backend Chinese dialect TTS model will experience a degradation of prosody and naturalness, because it is trained with dialect text and speech.
-Zhang \cite{2020arXiv201011489Z} proposes to use Shanghai dialect speech to tune the acoustic model and WaveNet vocoder respectively.
-The results show that although the naturalness and speaker similarity of the synthesized speech is satisfying, the intelligibility is deeply undermined.
+Typical dialect TTS frontend has the same pipeline as Mandarin with each component designed or trained for a specific dialect.
+Taking G2P as an example, each dialect has its own dictionaries and polyphone prediction model.
+For the acoustic model in dialect TTS, the training data are recorded with dialect scripts, and the model can generate natural dialect speech with dialect texts.
+However, most users, including native speakers, can only write Mandarin text instead of dialect because the written form of dialects is usually the knowledge for linguistic experts.
+We find, from our dialect TTS service, that most users input Mandarin text inputs for dialect TTS.
+In this way, the acoustic model of dialect TTS suffers from a mismatch of text inputs between training and inference, leading to a degradation of naturalness of the synthesized dialect speech.
+Zhang \cite{2020arXiv201011489Z} proposes to use Shanghai dialect speech to tune the acoustic model and vocoder respectively.
+The results show that although the pronunciations of the synthesized speech are satisfying, the intelligibility is deeply undermined.

-To address these problems, we propose a new pipeline including a separate text translation module to adapt to the Mandarin user inputs.
-The translation module converts the input Mandarin text to native dialect text.
+To lower the usage barrier for native and non-native users to generate natural dialect speech, we propose a dialect TTS frontend including a text translation module to convert the input Mandarin text to native dialect text for natural dialect speech generation.
 Various neural machine translation (NMT) models can be adopted for this task.
-Autoregressive transformer (AT) \cite{vaswani2017attention} is considered as the classical model and can gain extremely high performance in machine translation tasks.
-However, this performance relies on numerous parameters and high computation.
-Wu \cite{wu2020lite} proposes a lightweight AT using a combination of multi-head self-attention and depth-wise separable convolution attention.
-In addition to AT, non-autoregressive transformer (NAT) \cite{gu2017non} has also received wide attention in recent researches.
-Due to its parallelization property when generating predictions, NAT has a considerably faster inference speed, but that comes with a relatively lower performance.
-Qian \cite{qian2020glancing} proposes GLAT, which introduces the glancing sampling and incremental learning strategies to NAT.
-GLAT greatly improves the translation performance, but still suffers from some problems such as duplicated characters and fuzzy alignment in our experiments.
+Autoregressive transformer (AT) \cite{vaswani2017attention} can gain extremely high translation performance but with massive computation.
+Wu \cite{wu2020lite} proposes a lightweight AT using multi-head self-attention and depth-wise separable convolution attention.
+In addition, non-autoregressive transformer (NAT) \cite{gu2017non} has also received wide attention.
+Due to its parallelization property, NAT has faster inference speed but with a relatively lower performance.
+Qian \cite{qian2020glancing} proposes GLAT with glancing sampling and incremental learning strategies and greatly improves the translation performance compared with other NAT models.